ghc/ghc/docs/users_guide/using-warnings.rst

     ``Just y`` but ``y`` is not ``4``.

     This can be exponential in the arity of the pattern and in the number of guards in some cases.
-The :ghc-flag:`-fmax-pmcheck-models` limit makes sure we scale polynomially in the number of patterns, by forgetting refined information gained from a partially successful match.
+The :ghc-flag:`-fmax-pmcheck-models=⟨n⟩` limit makes sure we scale polynomially in the number of patterns, by forgetting refined information gained from a partially successful match.
 For the above example, if we had a limit of 1, we would continue checking the next clause with the